lorossi/bauhaus-time/README.md

 # Bauhaus time

 Sometimes, I get obsessed to something, but just for a week or two.
-At this point of my life, I call this "my weekly obsession".
+At this point of my life, I call this *"my weekly obsession".*

-This week's lucky winner is *Bauhaus*, the famous (although short lived, sadly) german art movement born in the early 20s.
+This week's lucky winner is *Bauhaus*, the famous (although short lived, sadly) German art movement born in the early 20s.
 I've always really liked this style (maybe I was influenced as a child?
-I do recall having a bauhaus themed blanked.
+I do recall having a Bauhaus themed blanket.
 Or was it a blanket with a silly joke on Bauhaus¹?
 I can't really remember.)
 In the past, I tried experimenting with this kind of style in another few projects, like [circle tiling](https://www.github.com/lorossi/circle-tiling) and [random mondrian](https://www.github.com/lorossi/random-mondrian).

 *But it was not enough.* How could that be enough, after all?